 In June 2004, Fr.
 Gerard Caron was appointed the new pastor of St. Thérèse.
 In addition to general upkeep and maintenance, Fr.
 Caron returned the tabernacle to the center of the sanctuary and added a picture of the Divine Mercy to the former altar of St. Joseph.

 In 2015, pastor of Our Lady of Good Help Church in Mapleville, Fr.
 Michael J. McMahon, received an additional appointment as pastor of St. Thérèse Church and Shrine when the two parishes were yoked.
 Since 2016, Fr.
 McMahon has continued to spearhead multiple ongoing maintenance and restoration projects in both the Church and Shrine Precinct.
 These include the installation of a wooden sanctuary floor and the uncovering of medallions in the Church floor, multiple improvements to the parish offices, parking area upgrades, and in summer of 2021, significant masonry repairs to the Holy Stairs.
 In 2018, Fr.
 McMahon appointed Mark Garrepy as Shrine Coordinator.
 Mr. Garrepy brought the Shrine into the 21st Century creating a social media presence for the parish and this website.

 Ahead of the 100th Anniversary of the Shrine in 2023, Fr.
-McMahon is currently (Fall 2021) leading the parish committee to rebuild the walking Rosary ( severely damaged in a storm in 2019) and to replace the asphalt walkway around the Stations of the Cross, plans for a new garden devoted to St. Thérèse and oversaw a campaign of major cleanup and repair in both the Shrine and the Church.
-He also led the revamping of the Shrine Bookstore and Gift Shop to offer a better selection of St. Threrese's writings and fair-trade Catholic items.
+McMahon lead the parish committee to rebuild the walking Rosary (severely damaged in a storm in 2019), developed plans to replace the asphalt walkway around the Stations of the Cross, plans for a new garden devoted to St. Thérèse and oversaw a campaign of major cleanup and repair in both the Shrine and the Church.
+He also led the revamping of the Shrine Bookstore and Gift Shop to offer a better selection of St. Thérèse's writings and fair-trade Catholic items.

 In addition to the many physical improvements, the Shrine continues to develop devotional, cultural, and educational programs to bring the message of St. Thérèse's extraordinary theology to a new generation of Catholics.